kudz7/prog_summative1/Code Documentation.md

 - The example webpage

 ## Classes
 **Star:** This is the reusable star component.
-It encapsulates the parameters: Base_Speed, Speed and Color.
+It encapsulates the parameters: speed, hor_speed and color.
 It encapsulates the methods: Draw and Update. 'this.x, this.y, this.z' determine the starting position of each individual star, the starting positions are randomly allocated.
+It also encapsulates the colour of each star using rbg sliders.

 ## Parameters